 During fiscal 2021, we sold an Applied Sterilization Technologies laboratory that was located in the Netherlands.
-We recorded proceeds of \$518, net of cash divested, and recognized a pre-tax loss on the sale of \$2,024 in the selling, general and administrative expense line of the Consolidated Profit and Loss Account.
+We recorded proceeds of \$518, net of cash divested, and recognized a pre-tax loss on the sale of \$2,024 in the selling, general and administrative expense line of the Consolidated Statements of Income.
 The business generated annual revenues of approximately \$6,000.